CareDailyAI/botlab/README.md

 When you clone the botengine repository, be sure to add its location to your PYTHONPATH variable.

 BotEngine prefers Python 2.7.
-Python 3.x or newer is available with certain configurations.

 ## Documentation

 Each Lesson contains a bot with documentation.
-Open the bot.py file for step-by-step instructions to learn how to create your own bot micro-services on top of Internet-connected products.
+Open the bot.py and runtime.json files for step-by-step instructions to learn how to create your own bot micro-services on top of Internet-connected products.

 ## Connecting products